Evil maid attack: Network evil maid

 An evil maid attack can also be done by replacing the victim's device with an identical device.
 If the original device has a bootloader password, then the attacker only needs to acquire a device with an identical bootloader password input screen.
 If the device has a lock screen, however, the process becomes more difficult as the attacker must acquire the background picture to put on the lock screen of the mimicking device.
 In either case, when the victim inputs their password on the false device, the device sends the password to the attacker, who is in possession of the original device.
 The attacker can then access the victim's data.

 Vulnerable interfaces

 Legacy BIOS

 Legacy BIOS is considered insecure against evil maid attacks.
 Its architecture is old, updates and Option ROMs are unsigned, and configuration is unprotected.
 Additionally, it does not support secure boot.
 These vulnerabilities allow an attacker to boot from an external drive and compromise the firmware.
 The compromised firmware can then be configured to send keystrokes to the attacker remotely.

 Unified Extensible Firmware Interface

-Unified Extensible Firmware Interface (UEFI) provides many necessary features for mitigating evil maid attacks.
+Unified Extensible Firmware Interface (UEFI) specifies many security features that, in combination, can mitigate evil maid attacks.
 For example, it offers a framework for secure boot, authenticated variables at boot-time, and TPM initialization security.
-Despite these available security measures, platform manufacturers are not obligated to use them.
-Thus, security issues may arise when these unused features allow an attacker to exploit the device.
+However, these features are not effective if device manufacturers do not implement them correctly.
+For example, some ASUS UEFI firmware were found to be vulnerable in 2013.